Selling a Home… Closing Costs

-HOW MUCH WILL I “NET” ON MY SALE – FOR SELLERS
+HOW MUCH WILL I “NET” ON MY SALE?

 Determining how much you will “net” once you sell your home can certainly be helpful when calculating how much you can invest in your new home.
 Below are costs typically paid by Sellers in our area.

-Realtor’s Commission: Typically 5% – 7% plus $325 of the purchase price.
-Please keep in mind that ½ of this amount is offered to the Buyer’s Agent to compensate him/her for bringing you the buyer.
-The other ½ is shared between your listing agent and his/her company.
+Realtor’s Commission: Typically 5% – 7% plus $450 of the purchase price.
+Please keep in mind that this amount is shared with the Buyer’s Agent to compensate him/her for bringing you the buyer.

-Transfer Taxes: 1% of Purchase Price in most areas
+Transfer Taxes: 1% of Purchase Price in most areas, 2.5% in the City of Pittsburgh.

 Lien Letter/Tax Cert Fee: To certify that there are no liens on the Property– approximately $115.